-Dairy Crescent (Eastern U.S. through Minnesota and Eastern half of the Dakotas, including Eastern Canada)
+Dairy Crescent (Eastern U.S. through Minnesota and Eastern half of the Dakotas) and Canada

 55V50 - This muscle variety consistently yields well and has shown strong winterhardiness in difficult winter conditions.
 It's highly resistant to Aphanomyces races 1 and 2, Fusarium wilt and anthracnose.
 Pioneer scores alfalfa on a disease resistance index (DRI) with 35 being the highest achievable score.
 55V50 has a DRI of 34.

-55Q27 - This variety is part of the forage quality group, and it packs the yield of a muscle variety.
+55Q27 - This variety is part of the improved forage quality group, and it packs the yield of a muscle variety.
 That's a strong combination.
-For growers looking to maximize yield and quality, this variety is a solid choice for its relative forage quality (RFQ).
-RFQ is a formula from the University of Wisconsin to measure the total digestible nutrients.
-For growers raising alfalfa to sell to dairy producers or for dairy producers looking to grow their own feed, this variety offers nutritional benefits.
+For growers raising alfalfa to sell to dairy producers or for dairy producers looking to grow their own feed, this variety offers improved forage digestibility combined with proven yield performance.
 55Q27 also scores a strong 34 on the DRI scale.

-55H94 - If you want to avoid spraying for leafhopper, this variety offers protection against the pest.
-In the Eastern portion of the U.S. where leafhopper is a challenge almost every year, this variety is a prudent option.
-With a DRI of 34, 55H94 is resistant to a host of other diseases and insect pressures.
+55H94 - If you want to avoid spraying for potato leafhoppers, this variety offers protection against the pest.
+In the Eastern portion of the U.S. where leafhoppers are a challenge almost every year, this variety is a prudent option.
+With a DRI of 34, 55H94 offers an elite package of diseases and insect protection.

 55Q27 - This broadly adapted high performance variety is a good fit for the West too.
 It brings muscle high yield in a high forage quality variety and is highly resistant to nematodes.
 55Q27 performs particularly well in the Intermountain Northwest, where stem nematode pressure is high.
 55Q27 scores a strong 34 on the DRI scale.

-For 2015, Pioneer is offering 5 alfalfa varieties with Genuity® Roundup Ready® technology.
+For 2018, Pioneer offers multiple alfalfa varieties with Genuity® Roundup Ready® technology.
 These varieties enable the use of Roundup® herbicide as an additional option for weed control.
 University trial results show the effective weed control obtained with Roundup herbicide can add an average 1/2 ton of yield during the stand establishment year.

-55VR05 (RR) - A high-yielding Western-adapted variety, late fall dormancy with excellent forage yield potential.
-Very good winterhardiness and excellent disease resistance including high resistance to stem nematode makes this variety suitable for Western growing regions where high resistance to stem nematode is desired.
+55VR05 - A Western-adapted, late fall dormant variety with good forage yield potential.
+High resistance to stem nematode makes this variety suitable for Western growing regions where stem nematodes are a perennial issue.

-53VR03 (RR) - A very winterhardy early fall dormant muscle variety, it's adapted for Northern states.
-This variety is available in Wyoming, Montana and the western Dakotas.
-It has a strong disease resistance package, including Phytophthora resistance.
+53VR03 - A Roundup Ready®, very winterhardy, early fall dormant (FD3) variety adapted to Northern states.
+This variety is available in Wyoming, Montana, the Dakotas, and Minnesota where a FD3 variety is desired.
+It has a solid disease resistance package, including Phytophthora resistance.

 Help With Decisions

-Contact your local Pioneer sales professional for additional help on deciding what products best fit your growing your conditions.
+Contact your local Pioneer sales professional for additional help on deciding what products best fit your growing conditions.
 Pioneer provides a wide array of choices to fit individual circumstances.
-"Many competitors offer limited options or a limited number of alfalfa varieties," Smith points out.
-"Pioneer offers several varieties for each growing environment.
+"Many competitors offer limited options or a one-size-fits-all alfalfa variety," Wiersma points out.
+"Pioneer offers specific varieties for each growing environment.
 The varieties highlighted here are the core of the Pioneer alfalfa lineup."